yangsiran/python-projects/README.md

-There are some idea to do more improvement: **caching, threaded/asynchronous server, advanced queries, cleverer `hello`, REST, xmlrpclib.Binary, DocXMLRPCServer, multicall extension in libxmlrpc**.
+There are some idea to do more improvement: **caching, threaded/asynchronous server, advanced queries, cleverer `hello`, REST, xmlrpclib.Binary, DocXMLRPCServer, multicall extension in xmlrpclib**.